Concerts and Music

-Another venue where you can listen to music is the Naumburg Bandshell, which is located mid-park between 66th and 72nd Streets.
-Originally on the site of the Naumburg Bandshell stood another structure which was built in 1862 exclusively for classical music.
-The modern Naumburg Bandshell has continued that tradition of hosting classical music performances, though it has also played host to more popular music over the years.
+The Naumburg Bandshell is located mid-park between 66th and 72nd Streets.
+The modern Naumburg Bandshell replaces the original structure, which was built in 1862 exclusively for classical music, but it still continues the tradition of hosting classical music performances.
+Over the years, some more popular music events have been hosted here as well.
 You can see the schedule of the Naumburg Bandshell’s performances here.

 Family Performance Festival – Fun for the Little Ones

 Impromptu Music for Summertime Strolls

 One of the most famous street performers in Central Park is David Ippolito, also known as “That Guitar Man from Central Park.”
 On his website, David says he generally starts at 12:30 each day and ends when the sun goes down.
 You can view his schedule online at http://www.thatguitarman.com/.

 There are other street performers in Central Park as well, but some of the most popular venues for watching them have now been designated as quiet zones.
 One of these zones is the Bethesda Terrace, which had long been hailed by performers for its great acoustics.
 There are now eight quiet zones in the park which, in addition to Bethesda Terrace, include Conservatory Garden, Conservatory Water, East Green, Shakespeare Garden, Sheep Meadow, Strawberry Fields and Turtle Pond.
 So if you need a little break from all the music that you’re hearing, these areas will provide you with the respite that you need.